datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$L(y, p(x)) = −y log(p(x)) − (1 − y) log(1 − p(x))$$

-The loss function based on the Bernoulli likelihood is also referred to as the log-loss, the cross-entropy or the Kullback-Leibler information
+The loss function based on the Bernoulli likelihood is also referred to as the **log-loss**, the **cross-entropy** or the Kullback-Leibler information

 ## The Risk Function